John and William Merfold: Uprisings of autumn 1450

 The rebels were offered free royal pardons by the king; the Archbishop of Canterbury and Cardinal John Kemp attempted without success to persuade the rebels to seek a royal pardon, but Cade reached a settlement with the authorities after he presented the rebels' petitions and was offered a pardon for them in return.
 The opportunity was taken by over than 3000 people, many of whom had taken no part in the rebellion.
 The Duke of Buckingham was given permission to seek out the remainder of Cade's followers and bring them to trial.
 They were later hunted by royal forces and either imprisoned or killed.

-On 26 July 1450—a fortnight after Cade's death—or possibly earlier, John and William Merfold, who were "small scale victuallers" from Salehurst, stated in a public market that the king was a "natural fool" and should be deposed:
+On 26 July 1450—a fortnight after Cade's death—or possibly earlier, John and William Merfold, who were "small scale victuallers" from Salehurst in East Sussex, stated in a public market that the king was a "natural fool" and should be deposed:

 In August, William Howell of Sutton encouraged men from the towns of Chichester, Bramber, and Steyning to join him in rebellion, and asked that constables and their men join him after "Seynt Bartolomew's day," 27 August.
 In September 40 men prepared for war came to Eastbourne.
 In October, John Merfold declared in an alehouse that the people would rise and "wolde leve no gentilman alive but such as thyme list to have."
 Throughout October and November, men armed with clubs and bows congregated near Horsham, Robertsbridge, and throughout Wealden.

 Throughout Sussex, bands beat and pillaged noblemen and clergy, motivated either by class hostility or engaged in petty criminality.
 At Robertsbridge they objected to dues collected by the local clergy, and at Eastbourne, to high land rents.
 Rebels at Hastings declared their desire for a new king, and chastised rebels from Kent for capitulation following Jack Cade's rebellion.